vblanco20-1/vulkan-guide/docs/chapter-4/double_buffering.md

     //now that we are sure that the commands finished executing, we can safely reset the command buffer to begin recording again.
 	VK_CHECK(vkResetCommandBuffer(get_current_frame()._mainCommandBuffer, 0));
 ```

+At this moment, the frame overlap should be working fine.
+Try to compile and run the program, and check that the validation layers dont complain about anything.
+If in doubt, compare it with the example code for the chapter.

+You can try to increase the FRAME_OVERLAP value.
+By increasing it, you will add more latency to the program in cases where the CPU goes faster than the GPU.
+Keeping it at 2, and maybe increasing it to 3 if you have jittery framerate is the normal thing.
+You can also set it to 1 to completely disable all frame overlapping.

+Now that we have done better cpu-gpu work overlap, it is time to do descriptor sets.

+Next: Descriptor sets